kevin4Kin/kin-web-dev-docs/docs/quick-start/hi-kin-ios.md

 ### Get account status

 An account’s status is either `.created` or `.notCreated`.
 If an account only exists locally after a call to `kinClient.addAccount()`, its status will still be `.notCreated`.
-The account will change status only after it is created on the blockchain as described earlier.
+The account will change status only after it is created on the blockchain as [described earlier](#check-and-create-an-account).

 To get an account status, an asynchronous call is performed with `func status(completion: @escaping (AccountStatus?, Error?) -> Void)`

+Here's the usage in context:

 ```swift
 account.status { (status: AccountStatus?, error: Error?) in